On the Robustness of Bayesian Neural Networks to Adversarial Attacks: Gradient-Based Adversarial Attacks for Neural Networks

 \end{proposition} \begin{proof} From Lemma \ref{extension_lemma} we know that there exist smooth extensions $F^+$ and $F^-$ of $f^{true}$ to the embedding space such that $\nabla_\x^\perp F^+(\x) =\mathbf{v}=-\nabla_\x^\perp F^-(\x)$.
 As a consequence, to conclude the proof it suffices to apply Theorem 3 in \citep{hornik1991approximation} that guarantees that infinitely-wide neural networks are \emph{uniformly 1-dense} on compacts in $\mathcal{C}^1(X)$, under the assumptions of smooth, bounded, and non-constant activation functions.
 Specifically, for any $F\in \mathcal{C}^1(X)$ and $\epsilon>0$, for any compact $X'\subseteq X$ there exists a set of weights $\w$ s.t.

 As $F^+,F^- \in \mathcal{C}^1(X)$, this concludes the proof.

 \end{proof}

 Note that by the chain rule, the gradient of the loss is proportional to the gradient of the NN.
-As a consequence, Proposition \ref{Proposition:ExtensionLemmaForNNs} guarantees that, for infinitely-wide NNs, for any set of weights achieving the minimum loss, then there exists another set of weights with same loss and opposite orthogonal gradient of the loss w.r.t.\ the input.
-This suggests that by averaging over these configurations of the weights one can achieve a robust model that has vanishing expected orthogonal gradient.
-In the next Section, in Theorem \ref{thm:main} we show this is indeed the case.
+As a consequence, Proposition \ref{Proposition:ExtensionLemmaForNNs} guarantees that, for infinitely-wide NNs, for any weights set achieving the minimum loss, there exists another weights set with same loss and opposite orthogonal gradient of the loss w.r.t.\ the input.
+This has various implications: i) deterministic NNs trained on a data manifold could exhibit arbitrarily large gradients in directions orthogonal to the data manifold, even when they learn the latent function perfectly, ii) in a Bayesian framework, by averaging over weights sets that have opposite orthogonal gradients, one could achieve a robust model that has vanishing expected orthogonal gradient.
+In the next Section, in Theorems \ref{Th:GaussianLimitCancellationGaussian} and \ref{th:MainTheoremClassification} we show that, under some relatively mild assumptions, this is indeed the case.
 However, we should already emphasize that such a result does not hold by simply averaging the set of weights w.r.t.\ any distribution.
-Intuitively, for this result to hold, it is required that each set of weights achieving a given gradient value has the same measure (w.r.t.\ the posterior) as the set of weights with the same loss and opposite orthogonal gradient value.
+Intuitively, for this result to hold, it is required that each set of weights achieving a given gradient value has the same measure as the set of weights with the same loss and opposite orthogonal gradient value.